 Andreas Koopmann began his career in 1979 as Assistant to the Chairman and CEO of Bruno Piatti AG, Switzerland, and from 1980 to 1982 was Assistant to a Group Executive at Motor Columbus AG, Holding, Switzerland.
-Since 1982 he has been at Bobst Group, starting as Vice President of Engineering and Manufacturing in Roseland, New Jersey (USA).
-In 1989 he returned to Switzerland, holding a number of senior positions in the company, including member of the Group Executive Committee in charge of Manufacturing.
+Since 1982 he has been at Bobst Group, starting as Vice President of Engineering and Manufacturing in Roseland, New Jersey, USA.
+In 1989, he returned to Switzerland, holding a number of senior positions in the company, including member of the Group Executive Committee in charge of Manufacturing.
 He was a member of the Board of Directors for Bobst Group SA from 1998 to 2002 and was appointed to his present position as CEO in 1995.

-Presently, he also serves as Vice Chairman of Swissmem in Switzerland, and is Vice Chairman of the Advisory Board of Credit Suisse Group, Switzerland.
+Presently, he also serves as Vice Chairman of Swissmem in Switzerland.